 - How does "Bill duties and taxes to payor of shipping charges" work?

-*International shipping from non-US based accounts may have specific limitations, which are outlined in their carrier-specific knowledge base articles.
+NOTE: International shipping from non-US based accounts may have specific limitations, which are outlined in their carrier-specific knowledge base articles.